fanoframework/fanoframework.github.io/deployment/docker/index.md

 You have working Docker and Docker Compose installation.

-Your current user is in group `docker`.
+It is assumed your current user is in group `docker`.
 If you are not in `docker` group, you will have to prefix all docker command with `sudo` or run it with elevated privilege (root).

 ## Deploy Fano CGI Application with Docker